SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 I stand in front of Twilight's front door, my hoof a few inches from the door.
 I take a few seconds to get my bearings and knock.

-*You can do this Pinkie.
+*You can do this, Pinkie.
 You're just trying to spend time with her.*

 Twilight answers the door and greets me.
 I don't seem to notice.